frederic-perez/AmE-dictionary/data/dictionary.md

 __counter__ _n_ :four::hammer: _A lot of counter space._ _The list is on your dressing-room counter._ _A counter-depth fridge._ :es: encimera
 __counterbalance__ _v_ Oppose and mitigate the effects of by contrary actions.
 __counterfeit__ _adj_ :three::hammer: _Counterfeit money._ _Someone passed two counterfeit $20 bills at the Princeton Community Pool._ :es: falsificación
-__countermand__ _v_ :three: To cancel or reverse (a previously issued command or order). _Syn_ repeal, rescind, annul, revoke, vacate, reverse, overturn, lift _Countermand the order for cake, send a wire putting off the wedding, dismiss the bridesmaids, and tell the organist he can stop practicing._
+__countermand__ _v_ :four: To cancel or reverse (a previously issued command or order). _Syn_ repeal, rescind, annul, revoke, vacate, reverse, overturn, lift _Countermand the order for cake, send a wire putting off the wedding, dismiss the bridesmaids, and tell the organist he can stop practicing._
 __counteroffensive__ _n_
 __counterpoint__ _n_
 __countertop__ _n_ :two::hammer: